HelloPikari/umbrella-headless-wp/README.md

 2. Rename the `.env.example` file to `.env` in the `app/public` folder and open the file in your code editor
    1. Update `DB_NAME`, `DB_USER`, `DB_PASSWORD` and `WP_HOME` to include new details which can be found in Local
    2. Update `ACF_PRO_KEY` with the key supplied to you
-   3. Update the salts by going to https://roots.io/salts.html and copy/paste the `Env Format` keys that are generated to your .env file
+   3. Update the salts by going to <https://roots.io/salts.html> and copy/paste the `Env Format` keys that are generated to your .env file
 3. Update the **site.conf.hbs** found in _/conf/nginx/_ and comment out `root “{{root}}“;` and directly below type `root “AbsolutePathToYourProjectName/app/public/web”;`. **NOTE LINE ENDINGS REQUIRE A SEMI-COLON**
 4. Restart your Local site

 ## Install Composer Dependencies

-1. In a terminal window, navigate to the app folder in your WP site and run: `composer install`.
-This will install the required Wordpress version and Plugins
+In a terminal window, navigate to the app folder in your WP site and run: `composer install`.
+This will install the required Wordpress version and Plugins.
+Some plugins may require a github-oauth key.
+Follow the prompts to aquire one.

-## 🥳 You should be good to go - try browsing the site
+🥳 You should be good to go - try browsing the site

----
+# Usage

 ## Troubleshooting

-**Q:** Composer output is saying your php version (version #) does not satify that requirement
+**Q:** Composer output is saying your php version (version #) does not satisfy that requirement

 **A:** Make sure your php version is ^7.4

----

 ## This setup is based on Bedrock, more details can be found in their documentation